Home Houseplants Chinese Money Plant (Pilea Peperomioides)

 Propagation

 This plant produces offshoots that, when a few inches tall, can be removed and placed in moist soil to propagate.
-The offshoots grow from the stem’s nodes or even from the root system itself.
+The offshoots grow from the stem’s nodes or the root system itself.

 Diseases & Pests